 It usually takes me a while to physically get out of bed, so I don’t leave myself much time for breakfast.
 Luckily, I’ve devised a system where I can laze around in bed and have breakfast, all while being on time!
 My secret?
-Having breakfast treats ready to go on my way out the door and to the beach.
+Having breakfast treats ready to go on my way out the door.

 I like to make blueberry scones the day before and enjoy them the next morning.
-These scones are buttery, sweet and moist, and the middle layer of fruit ensures that every bite is bursting with blueberry flavor.
+These scones are buttery, sweet, and moist.
+The addition of sour cream gives them a tender crumb.
+The middle layer of both fruit and preserves ensures that every bite is bursting with blueberry flavor and blueberries.

 You can absolutely use other fruit and preserves, but blueberry is my favorite!